 The gardens were first enclosed and the brick-lined fruit walls built in about 1650.
 Dorothy Una Ratcliffe completely restored them in the 1930s and 40s, introducing ornamental ironwork and statuary and creating a wildflower and bird reserve on the bank behind the house.
 The garden has been directly managed by the Trust since 1969 and is well known for its collection of medicinal and culinary herbs.
-The herb garden was re-designed and comprehensively re-planted in 2003.The garden is also becoming increasingly known for its orchards and the annual Apple day held in mid October each year.
-A collection of local apple varieties has been established in the new orchard, on the site of a former vegetable garden.
+The herb garden was re-designed and comprehensively re-planted in 2003.The garden is also becoming increasingly known for its orchards and the annual Apple related days, such as pruning, identification, juicing etc. A collection of local apple varieties has been established in the new orchard, on the site of a former vegetable garden.

 There has been a watermill at Acorn Bank for hundreds of years, the first mention is made in 1323 when the estate passed to the Knights Hospitaller; however the present building dates from the early 19th century.
 Although primarily a corn mill, the mill has also been used to provide power to the Estate’s Gypsum mines.
 The mill ceased to work in the 1940s’ and gradually fell into a state of ruin.
 Restoration began in the late 1980s’, at which time, the woodland walks were also opened up, allowing visitors much greater access to the property.
 Recent restoration work has been carried out by our team of volunteer mill stewards and Flour was ground for the first time for more than 70 years, in September 2011.